 Areas of Expertise: Military Diplomacy, Women, Peace & Security, Partnership Building

 Rolando Velásquez is currently an Operations Associate at Protect Democracy, a nonpartisan, nonprofit organization dedicated to fighting attacks, from at home and abroad, on our right to free, fair, and fully informed self-government.
 In this role, Rolando provides operational support to the entire Protect Democracy team, participates in strategy discussions, and supports ongoing work product by researching, writing, editing, and contributing to projects.
 Before joining Protect Democracy, Rolando managed the membership and chapters program for Truman National Security Project, where he oversaw the recruitment, application, chapter engagement, and onboarding process for more than 2,000 national security professionals.
 Rolando also served as an assistant at the Child Refugee Support Network in Dallas, assisting asylum seekers with their applications.
 Rolando holds a bachelor’s degree in political science from the University of Texas at Dallas.

-You can connect with Rolando Velásquez on Linkedin.
+Connect with Rolando Velásquez on Linkedin.

-Expertise: International Relations, National Security & Immigration, Diversity & Inclusion
+Areas of Expertise: International Relations, National Security & Immigration, Diversity & Inclusion